Unundium/hello-world/README.md

 Getting started is the hardest part.
 If there’s anything you’d like to know as you get started with GitHub, try searching [GitHub Help](https://help.github.com).
 Our documentation has tutorials on everything from changing your repository settings to configuring GitHub from your command line.

-Modified the readme file again.
+They pissed on my rug.
 And did you find the Creedence tapes?